zhengqili/Neural-Scene-Flow-Fields/README.md

     python run_nerf.py --config configs/config_kid-running.txt
 ```
 The per-scene training takes ~2 days using 2 Nvidia V100 GPUs.

+Several parameters in config files you might need to know for training a good model
+* N_samples: in order to render images with higher resolution, you have to increase number sampled points
+* start_frame,  end_frame: indicate training frame range.
+The default model usually works for video of 1~2s.
+Training on longer frames can cause oversmooth rendering.
+To mitigate the effect, you can increase the capacity of the network by increasing netwidth (but it can drastically increase training time and memory usage).
+* decay_iteration: data-driven prior losses lineary decay every 1000*decay_iteration iterations, it's usually good to match it to equalt to the number of training frames.
+* no_ndc: our current implementation only supports reconstruction in NDC space, meaning it only works for forward-facing scene like original NeRF.
+But it should be easy to adapt to euclidean space.
+* use_motion_mask, num_extra_sample: whether to use estimated coarse motion segmentation mask to perform hard-mining during initialization stage, and how many extra samples during hard-mining stage.
+* w_depth, w_optical_flow: weight of losses for single-view depth and geometry consistency prior described in the paper
+* w_cycle: weights of scene flow cycle consistency loss
+* w_sm: weight of scene flow smoothness loss
+* w_prob_reg: weight of disocculusion weight regularization

 ## Evaluation on the Dynamic Scene Dataset
 (1) Download Dynamic Scene dataset "dynamic_scene_data_full.zip" from [link](https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing)